jayjay19630/magic-8-ball-app/README.md

 This app reimagines the traditional 8-ball fortune telling product into a AI-powered response generator!
 Users will need to enter a simple 'Yes' or 'No' question, to which the 8-ball will generate a customised response that predicts that answer to that question.
 The AI is implemented using OpenAI's free API and, through prompt engineering, creates specific responses just like an 8-ball would.
 The frontend is designed solely using React and Typescript, along with libraries such as Material UI and Framer Motion.

+## Features

+- **User authentication and registration:** Users can sign up for an account, authenticated by their username and password.
+- **Magic 8 Ball customisation:** Users can personalise their 8 balls with their own hats, accessories, colors, and more.
+- **Chat history:** Users can look back on previous queries and reminisce previous answers that they find interesting.
+- **Daily premonitions:** Users can receive daily recommendations regarding one of their past queries.

 ## Getting Started

 To get a local copy up and running, note the prerequisites and follow these steps.